openfaas/docs/docs/reference/authentication.md

 * `/system/`

-We recommend using basic authentication and a strong password to protect the `/system/` route, but it is not the only option.
-If you prefer you can use a reverse proxy project such as [Kong](https://getkong.org/docs/) to enable OAuth or a similar strategy.
+It is strongly recommended that you enable basic authentication and use a strong password to protect the `/system/` route.
+If you prefer to use an alternative authentication strategy then you can also use a reverse proxy such as [Kong](https://getkong.org/docs/) to enable OAuth or another strategy.

-The API Gateway as of version 0.8.2 provides built-in basic authentication.
-To use it set the environmental variable `basic_auth` to `true`.
-Then create two secrets named `basic-auth-user` and `basic-auth-password`.
+The OpenFaaS API Gateway as of version 0.8.2 provides built-in basic authentication.
+It is enabled by default for OpenFaaS on Swarm and Kubernetes when using the helm chart.

+The Kubernetes YAML configuration does not use basic authentication at this point and is only useful for quick testing.
+If you cannot use helm for any reason then use "tillerless" helm to generate YAML files with basic authentication turned on.

 Once basic authentication is enabled you will need to use `faas-cli login` before using the CLI.